Digital Minor Illness Referral Service (DMIRS)

 The agreement is for the pharmacy to provide self-care advice and support, including printed information, to all individuals referred to the pharmacy by NHS 111 on the management of specified low acuity conditions.
 The service level agreement is being finalised at present once this has been approved it will be sent out to all pharmacies, and head offices for the multiples.

-We will be having launch events in conjunction with your LPC for Community Pharmacy across the area and would like for you all to attend to understand more about the service and to answer questions before the service goes live and referrals are made.
+NHSE will be having launch events in conjunction with selected LPC’s for Community Pharmacies across the area and would like for you all to attend to understand more about the service and to answer questions before the service goes live and referrals are made.

-in due course – the supporting documents will be shared
+In due course – the supporting documents will be shared by NHSE